ynput/ayon-documentation/website/docs/artist_getting_started.md

 | ![](assets/launcher/artist/launchers_download_tab.png) |

 :::info
-AYON installation files can be obtained directly from Github [ayon-launcher releases](https://github.com/ynput/ayon-launcher/releases).
-However, it's recommended to use the specified version by your administrator to avoid any compatibility issues.
+You can also get AYON installation files directly from Github [ayon-launcher releases](https://github.com/ynput/ayon-launcher/releases).
+However, it's best to use the version specified by your administrator to avoid compatibility issues.
 :::

 :::important User Permissions